-The person in charge and regional manager discussed various strategies that may be used depending on the needs of the residents including pictorial sequencing and social stories.
-Plans were already in place through the parent organisation to ensure that, if required, staff will receive training in Lámh (a manual sign system used to support communication).
-Residents will have access to the services of a speech and language therapist if necessary.
-Staff also discussed using phone or computer software programs to assist residents with specific communication needs.
+The person in charge and team leader discussed various strategies that may be used depending on the needs of the residents including pictorial sequencing and social stories.
+Plans were already in place through the parent organisation to ensure that, if required, staff will receive training in Lámh (a manual sign system used to support communication) and Cant (a dialect of the Irish Travelling Community).
+Residents will also have access to the services of a speech and language therapist if necessary.